practicalli/neovim/version-control/neogit.md

 ## Remote changes

-`F` to open the pull menu, to fetch changes from a remote repository
+`F` to open the pull menu, `p` to pull changes (fetch and merge) from the remote repository, `u` t pull from the upstream repository, or `e` to specify the remote and branch names.

-`P` to open the push menu to open
+`P` to open the push menu to open, `-u` to push to the current remote